top of page

 Inclusions

-• Accomodations (Twin sharing basis)
+• Accomodation in Glamping Tent (Twin sharing basis)

 • All programmes & programme materials